kodden-br/kodden-br/README.md

 - 👀 I’m interested in web dev and infosec
 - 🌱 I’m currently learning | web: Gatsby, Solid, Qwik, Marko and Hotwire , infosec: Reverse Engineering, Malware Analysis |
 - 💞️ I’m looking to collaborate on, let's talk about it
 - 📫 How to reach me?
-Send a message, you are welcome ;)
+Send a message, you are all welcome ;)